Filibuster (military): Women's involvement with filibustering

 Women often participated in filibustering, taking active roles such as planning, propaganda, participation, and popularization.
 Women also composed songs, arranged balls and concerts on behalf of the filibusters.
 Most of the interest came from women in the Gulf and Mid-Atlantic states as they were closer to the events.
 Correspondingly those in the Northern states tended not to take much interest in what was going on further south.
 Many women attended the filibuster expeditions as settlers, to help with casualties and to aid the expeditions in any way they could.
 Many women were at the front line experiencing first hand the armed engagements.
 A few even took up arms and used them to defend their men and property.

 Jane McManus Storm Cazneau had an important role in negotiating between filibusters and U.S. politicians.
 She persuaded Moses S. Beach to promote lectures about William Walker and his group.
 All of these women embraced the idea of expansionism to spread American slavery in Central and South America.
-John Quitman's daughter Louisa used anti-Spanish rhetoric as she saw fit in order that the Spanish deserved to be punished for what they had done to Narciso López and his men after they had been taken prisoner.
+John Quitman's daughter Louisa used anti-Spanish rhetoric as she saw fit so that the Spanish deserved to be punished for what they had done to Narciso López and his men after they had been taken prisoner.